Iemontine/MonstersShift/ProjectDocument.md

 * [Proposal](https://docs.google.com/document/d/13rA_z6qEpbPbOANST8JtTClTLj1EfRgtfr3JS2eXfag/edit?usp=sharing)

 ## Gameplay Explanation ##
-The main objective of the game is to explore the town and help two of the npc's - the baker and the widow.
-Day 1 focuses fully on the baker while day 2 focuses on the widow.
-Due to the story being linear, players should not worry about missing anything extra because the story only progresses as you do each event.
-These events will be indicated by the dialogue.

-For the minigames, they will take place throughout the story and will be triggered as events proceed.
-The tutorial for the baker minigame is given inside the game.
-For the widow minigames, part 1 involves finding the right items inside the store and selecting them.
-Part 2 involves a QTE where pressing space in the red loses a life, in the yellow causes normal walking, and in the green causes sprinting.
+The main objective of the game is to explore the town, in doing so meeting two friends of your estranged brother: a baker and a widow.
+When meeting them, you discover they need your help working part time jobs and eventually helping calm them down when they become monsters in the form of minigames.
+The game mainly follows a narrative revolving around discovering more about these characters as the minigames drives the story forward.
+The baker needs your help creating baked goods in his bakery, while the widow needs your help getting groceries while she continues to mourn.

 For button mappings:
 * WASD to move